How does a mineral discovery become a producing mine? Here the Investing News Network breaks down the key stages in the lifecycle of a mine.

 Once a mine site has been exhausted, the process of closure occurs; this stage involves dismantling all facilities on the property.
 Reclamation then begins, allowing the land to return to its original state.
 This last phase can take anywhere from one to 10 years.

-Mining of resources involves the temporary use of land, and as the lifecycle of a mine finishes, the goal of reclamation is for areas affected by mining activity to once again host self-sustaining ecosystems that provide a healthy environment for fish, wildlife and humans.
+Mining involves the temporary use of land, and as the lifecycle of a mine finishes, the goal of reclamation is for areas affected by mining activity to again host self-sustaining ecosystems that provide a healthy environment for fish, wildlife and humans.

 This is an updated version of an article first published by the Investing News Network in 2013.